US increases support for Taiwan in recognition battle with China | Malay Mail

 While the United States, like most countries, has no official relations with Taiwan, the Trump administration has ramped up support for the island, with arms sales and laws to help Taiwan deal with pressure from China.

-The Taiwan Allies International Protection and Enhancement Initiative (TAIPEI) Act, signed by Trump into law on Thursday with strong bipartisan support, requires the U.S. State Department to report to Congress on steps taken to strengthen Taiwan's diplomatic relations.
+The Taiwan Allies International Protection and Enhancement Initiative (TAIPEI) Act, signed by Trump into law yesterday with strong bipartisan support, requires the US State Department to report to Congress on steps taken to strengthen Taiwan’s diplomatic relations.

 It also requires the United States to “alter” engagement with nations that undermine Taiwan’s security or prosperity.